This post may contain affiliate links. Please see my disclosure policy for details.

 15. Try a local favourite snack – a deep fried banana!

-We stopped off at a random tea and cake shop in Munnar for a snack, when I spotted them in the counter.
+We stopped off at a random tea and cake shop in Munnar for a snack when I spotted them at the counter.
 My guide recommended that I try one and it was actually amazing!

 We had ours fresh out of the pot and I would recommend looking for someone who has just made a piping hot batch of them.

 In the UK, we aren’t shy of battered sausages, pineapple, burgers, pizza, and even chocolate bars.
 If it’s food that can go in the fryer, it’s edible.
 So, I’m happy to have added a battered banana to my tick-off list.